No Community Cases; 1 New Case Of COVID-19 In Managed Isolation

 This testing data does not include the number of tests processed by Waikato DHB, as systems remain down as a result of the cyber attack.
 The Waikato data continues to be recorded manually and monitored.
 The data will be added to the tally once systems have been restored.

-The manual data shows Waikato has been processing about 300 tests a day over the last 7 days.
+The manual data shows Waikato has been processing just over 300 tests a day over the last 7 days.

 NZ COVID Tracer